How To Take Sex Toys on Vacation

-1. Keep your toys clean and safe.
+1. Keep your toys clean and safe

 Rule number one: Keep your toys wrapped up in a cloth or drawstring bag.
 You don’t want something that’s destined for intimate use to be collecting dust and crumbs at the bottom of your suitcase — or worse, snuggled up against your shoes.

 It’s also a good idea to keep things tucked away just in case security needs to search your luggage.
 Random spot checks are rare — but they do happen, so keep everything under wraps and away from prying eyes.
-Most toys come with their own bags, but if you’re in the market for a new one and want something a little different, then check out Etsy for a range of colorful velvet and lace options.
+Most toys come with their own bags, but if you’re in the market for a new one and want something a little different, then check out Etsy for a range of colorful silk, velvet and lace options.

 You also need to keep your toys wrapped up because some plastics react when they come into contact with each other.
 Silicone famously doesn’t like other silicone (including silicone-based lube), and most porous jelly toys warp when they’re stored next to each other.
 Rather than risking it, keep all your plastic toys separate, and don’t put them in a Tupperware container or plastic bag.
 Otherwise, you might end up with something that looks a little like a melted gummy bear by the end of your trip.

-2. Buy travel-friendly versions of your favorites.
+2. Buy travel-friendly versions of your best sex toys

 Space isn’t so much of an issue if you’re checking your bag in, but if you’re just taking hand luggage then you’ll need to get creative with your packing.
+If you’re traveling with yoga gear, you can travel with sex gear.

 You may also want to take your cheaper toys on holiday, just in case you lose something, or it gets damaged on the journey over.
 You don’t want your brand-new $100 vibrator breaking en route.

-3. Plan ahead with a sex toy checklist.
+3. Plan ahead with a sex toy checklist

 Taking battery-powered toys?
 Pack spare batteries.
 Taking a mains-powered vibrator?
 Take an adaptor.
 Taking a rechargeable toy?
 Top it up before you leave.
 It sounds like common sense, but it’s so easy to overlook these things when you’re caught up in the excitement of planning your trip.